Blake Lively: 2007–2012: Gossip Girl

 Lively portrayed the younger version of the titlular character in The Private Lives of Pippa Lee (2009) to critical acclaim.
-Paul Byrnes, of the Brisbane Times, described Lively's performance in the film as "sensational".
-In October 2009, Lively began filming her scenes for her role as Kristina "Kris" Coughlin in the 2010 film The Town, based on Chuck Hogan's novel Prince of Thieves.
+Paul Byrnes, of the Brisbane Times, described her performance in the film as "sensational".
+In October 2009, she began filming her scenes for her role as Kristina "Kris" Coughlin in the 2010 film The Town, based on Chuck Hogan's novel Prince of Thieves.
 The film, which was directed by and starred Ben Affleck, was released in the United States on September 17, 2010.
 On her performance, Variety wrote that Lively was "almost unrecognizable [and] has fierce, pained moments as the moll and single mother .. tossed aside."
-In December of that year, Lively appeared in the music video for The Lonely Island's "I Just Had Sex" together with Jessica Alba.
+In December of that year, she appeared in the music video for The Lonely Island's "I Just Had Sex" together with Jessica Alba.
 Lively played Carol Ferris, the female lead and love interest of Hal Jordan in the superhero film Green Lantern, which was released in June 2011.
 The film grossed a worldwide total of $219,851,172.
 In 2011 she was featured in the annual Time magazine 100 influential people.
 Additionally, AskMen.com named her the most desirable woman of 2011 and People magazine named her one of 2012's Most Beautiful at Every Age.

-In 2012, she starred in Oliver Stone's Savages alongside Taylor Kitsch, Aaron Johnson, Salma Hayek, and John Travolta.
-Lively replaced Jennifer Lawrence as Ophelia, after the latter dropped out to do The Hunger Games.
+In 2012, Lively starred in Oliver Stone's Savages alongside Taylor Kitsch, Aaron Johnson, Salma Hayek, and John Travolta.
+She replaced Jennifer Lawrence as Ophelia, after Lawrence dropped out to do The Hunger Games.
 HitFix film critic Drew McWeeny said Lively's performance was "smart and sad precisely because she plays O as such a broken, needy little soul".
 Also that year, she was selected as the face of the new Gucci fragrance, Gucci Premiere.
 She appeared in a short film ad directed by Nicolas Winding Refn for the fragrance.

-2013–present: Film career
+Since 2013: Film career

-In October 2013, Lively was named the new face of L'Oreal, marking her first major makeup campaign.
-Lively starred in the film The Age of Adaline (2015), opposite Michiel Huisman and Harrison Ford, playing a woman who "stops aging after recovering from a near-fatal accident."
-The film was a modest commercial success, grossing $65.7 million from a production budget of $25 million.
-The Atlantic stated that Lively showed her "potential as a leading lady" primarily in the second half of the film, citing her "clipped delivery and coy restraint" as well as her "capable perform[ance]" within the emotional intensity of the film.
+She starred in the film The Age of Adaline (2015), opposite Michiel Huisman and Harrison Ford, playing a woman who "stops aging after recovering from a near-fatal accident."
+The Atlantic stated that she showed her "potential as a leading lady" primarily in the second half of the film, citing her "clipped delivery and coy restraint" as well as her "capable perform[ance]" within the emotional intensity of the film.
 In 2016, Lively starred in the survival horror film The Shallows.
-It received positive reviews and Lively's performance was praised by critics.
-That year, Lively also starred in Woody Allen's romantic comedy film, Café Society which premiered at the 69th Cannes Film Festival and received critical acclaim.
+It received positive reviews and her performance was praised by critics.
+That year, she also starred in Woody Allen's romantic comedy film, Café Society which premiered at the 69th Cannes Film Festival.
 Lively enjoyed her experience working with Allen stating, "It's really cool to work with a director who's done so much, because he knows exactly what he wants", adding that he was "very empowering".